 During these years, students develop a strong sense of themselves as part of a classroom family while also becoming increasingly independent learners and self-starters.
 K-2 teachers create a student-centered environment, with a focus on reading, writing and math workshops, careful attention to differentiation, and support of students’ social and emotional development.
 Students also learn the Hebrew aleph-bet, grow their Hebrew speaking vocabulary, and begin to read and write in Hebrew.
-They explore their world through units of study that integrate social studies and science concepts with other skills, and begin the formal study of torah.
+They explore their world through units of study that integrate social studies and science concepts with other skills, and begin the formal study of Torah.
 Each year, students go on field trips, celebrate Jewish holy days and festivals, perform in plays, celebrate the publication of the books they write, and spend time with students from their older “buddy” class.
 Weekly specials include PE, art, music, and library.
 Social skills, mindfulness, and yoga practices are embedded in the curriculum.

 Grades 3 - 5

-Our Third through Fifth Grade curriculum nurtures a love of reading and helps students develop comprehension strategies that support their learning across subject areas.
+Our third through fifth grade curriculum nurtures a love of reading and helps students develop comprehension strategies that support their learning across subject areas.
 In mathematics, students deal with increasingly larger numbers, become more fluent in the basic operations, and develop more efficient strategies for problem-solving and mathematical reasoning.
 As their Hebrew listening and speaking vocabulary grow, so does their ability to read and write in Hebrew.
 Each year, students develop a deeper understanding of the major Jewish holy days and learn more of the prayers associated with those holy days and of the morning, afternoon and Shabbat services.
-They delve further into Torah; go on field trips related to their social studies, Jewish studies, and science curricula; perform in plays and prepare presentations; and serve as “buddies” to students in younger grades.
+They share their learning with a wider audience in plays, STEAM day lessons and other presentations, and serve as buddies to students in younger grades.

 The Middle School Years